Factbox: New Alphabet chief started at Google, made name with Android

 * Appointed CEO of Google in Nov.
 2015

-* Was widely seen as a potential successor to Microsoft Crop CEO Steve Ballmer before Satya Nadella took over in February 2014
+* Was widely seen as a potential successor to Microsoft Corp (MSFT.O) CEO Steve Ballmer before Satya Nadella took over in February 2014

 * Loves to play chess